R3gm/ConversaDocs/README.md

 # ConversaDocs

+## 🦙 Chat with your documents using Llama 2, Falcon 🦅 or OpenAI 🤖

+- 🔒 By default, the model llama2_7B-Chat is loaded for maximum privacy.
+- 📚 You can upload multiple documents at once to a single database.
+- ♻️ Every time a new database is created, the previous one is deleted.

 Program that enables seamless interaction with your documents through an advanced vector database and the power of Large Language Model (LLM) technology.

 | Description | Link |